hoangbv15/my-notes/software-dev/clean-arch.md

 There should be an **_overarching theme_**.

+How do we decide what makes sense and what constitutes an overarching theme?
+A lot of it will come from SOLID principles and experience.
+Also, the next 2 principles will aid us further with this.

 ### Common Closure Principle (CCP)

 > Group together things that change for the same reason and at the same time.